HackerExperience/specs/hackerexperience2/contributing.md

 ## 2 - Create a task, discussion, report a bug or request a feature:

 First, ask yourself: is what your are going to ask/report something that needs discussion, review and approval?
 If it is a simple or straightforward question, see [Ask Something]() above.
+Don't worry if you are unsure.

 Usually, bug reporting and requesting/suggesting a feature requires proper discussion, review and approval.